Professor Seamus Clarke

 Dr. Kingston formerly served as a référendaire (law clerk) in the cabinet of Advocate General Geelhoed at the European Court of Justice, Luxembourg (2004-06) and as a stagiaire at the European Commission (DG Competition) (2001-2002).
 From 2002-04, she practiced EU law in the Brussels office of the US law firm, Cleary, Gottlieb, Steen & Hamilton.
 She has been an affiliated lecturer in law teaching EU Environmental Law at Cambridge University, a visiting lecturer at University of Leiden and Queen's University, Belfast, and in March 2011 she was Visiting EUCE Research Fellow at Osgoode Hall Law School, Toronto.
 She is frequently invited to speak on EU-related issues at international and domestic conferences.

-Professor Lucey earned her Bachelor of Civil Law and LL.M. degrees at National University of Ireland (Cork), where she graduated with First Honors, and in 1993 she was awarded the Barrister-at-Law degree from The Honorable Society of King's Inns.
+Dr. Lucey earned her Bachelor of Civil Law and LL.M. degrees at National University of Ireland (Cork), where she graduated with First Honors.
+She was awarded her Ph.D. by the London School of Economics and Political Science.
+In 1993 she was awarded the Barrister-at-Law degree from The Honorable Society of King's Inns.

 Dr. Fergus Ryan

 Dr. Ryan has served as the Director of our Legal Internship program since its inception in 2001.
-Dr. Ryan is a Lecturer in law at the Dublin Institute of Technology, a school with over 400 undergraduate and postgraduate law students, where he served as Acting Head of the Department of Law from 2003 to 2009.
-From 2002-05, Dr. Ryan also served as a visiting lecturer at the School of Law, Trinity College, Dublin, teaching Family Law.
+Dr. Ryan is a Lecturer at Maynooth University, National University of Ireland.
+From 2003-2014, he was a Lecturer in Law at the Dublin Institute of Technology, where he served as Acting Head of the Department of Law from 2003 to 2009.
+From 2002-2005, Dr. Ryan also served as a visiting lecturer at the School of Law, Trinity College, Dublin, teaching Family Law.
 He has also served as a visiting lecturer at the Law Society of Ireland and at the Centre for Equality Studies at UCD, and he is an external examiner at WIT and Dublin Business School.

 A former President of the Irish Association of Law Teachers, Dr. Ryan is a prolific scholar and has published numerous articles and book chapters in the fields of family, immigration, criminal, and constitutional law, in addition to several books, including Contract Law, Round Hall Nutshells (Dublin: Thomson Round Hall 2006); Immigration, Refugee and Citizenship Law in Ireland: Cases and Materials (with Dug Cubie) (Thomson Round Hall, 2004); and Constitutional Law, Round Hall Nutshells, 2d ed.
 (Dublin: Round Hall, 2008).
 In 2009, he published Civil Partnership: Your Questions Answered (GLEN, 2009), an analysis of the then pending Civil Partnership Bill 2009.
 He has co-authored two reports for the Irish Human Rights Commission and has served as consultant to the Northern Ireland Law Reform Advisory Committee and to the Gay and Lesbian Equality Network.
 From 2005-07, he served as Chairperson of One Family, a national charity providing support to one-parent families.
 He is a regular speaker at national and international conferences and a regular guest contributor on Irish radio and television.
 Dr. Ryan is a graduate and former scholar at Trinity College, Dublin, where he earned his Ph.D.